A creative writing degree is an asset in just about any career you pursue because it helps you develop insightful thought and clear expression.

 - Your work will receive close attention.
 For example, your senior capstone manuscript is studied and discussed for one-to-two full weeks in class, during which you receive invaluable feedback.

-- When you graduate you will have a fully developed manuscript, bound and placed in our library.
+- When you graduate you will have a fully developed manuscript.

 - As a senior-level writing student ,you will take a capstone course in which you work toward creating a polished series of stories or essays or a chapbook of poems.